 Whether the complaint is justified or not, the reply to the complainant should describe the action taken to investigate the complaint, the conclusions from the investigation, and any action taken as a result of the complaint.

 Assuming there is no grounds for complaint the following procedures apply:

-If a participant cannot attend a session and has contacted The Artroom to let them know more than one week in advance of the session, the participant will be offered an informal 'catch up' session, or a 50% refund.
+If a participant cannot attend a session and has contacted The Artroom to let them know more than one week in advance of the session, the participant will be offered an informal 'catch up' session.

 If a participant does not attend a session and no notice is given, or decides that the activity 'is not their thing' and no longer wishes to attend, then there will be no refund and the participant is liable to pay.